-A short hop across the English Channel and you’ll find yourselves in the land of fabulous food, beaches, city tours and the great outdoors, all within easy reach.
+A short hop across the English Channel by Channel Tunnel and you’ll find yourselves in the land of fabulous food, beaches, city tours and the great outdoors, all within easy reach.
 Whatever you and the grandkids love, France has it all.
 You can marvel at the yachts in Nice and St Tropez, ride the waves in Biarritz, feast on seafood in Brittany or mix culture with the delights of Disney in Paris – the choice is entirely yours.
 Not to be forgotten are spectacular winter holidays with the kids – try hiking, climbing, biking or skiing in France’s beautiful Alpine resorts such as Chamonix.

 And best of all, there’s no need to fly.
 You have the option to fill the car up with everything you could possibly need and drive through the Channel Tunnel or onto a ferry.